NKI-GCF/XenofilteR/README.md

 ## Bioconductor

-XenofilteR will be submit to Bioconductor.org.
+XenofilteR will be submitted to Bioconductor.org.

 ## Installation (not via Bioconductor)